Joe Gallo: Prison

 While serving his sentence, Gallo was incarcerated at three New York state prisons: Green Haven Correctional Facility, Attica Correctional Facility and Auburn Correctional Facility.
 In 1962, when Gallo was serving time in Attica, his brothers Larry and Albert, along with five other members of the Gallo crew, rushed into a burning Brooklyn tenement near their hangout, the Longshore Rest Room, and rescued six children and their mother from a fire.
 The crew was briefly celebrated in the press.

-While at Green Haven, Gallo became friends with African-American drug trafficker Leroy "Nicky" Barnes.
+While at Green Haven, Gallo befriended African-American drug trafficker Leroy "Nicky" Barnes.
 Gallo predicted a power shift in the Harlem drug rackets towards black gangs, and coached Barnes on how to upgrade his criminal organization.
-On August 29, 1964, Gallo sued the New York Department of Corrections, stating that corrections officers inflicted cruel and unusual punishment on him at Green Haven after he allowed a black barber to cut his hair.
+On August 29, 1964, Gallo sued the New York Department of Corrections, stating that corrections officers inflicted cruel and unusual punishment on him at Green Haven because Gallo allowed a black barber to cut Gallo’s hair.
 The prison commissioner characterized Gallo as a belligerent inmate and an agitator.

 At Auburn, Gallo took up watercolor painting, became an avid reader and worked as an elevator operator in the prison's woodworking shop.
 During a prison riot there, Gallo rescued a severely wounded corrections officer from angry inmates.
 The officer later testified for Gallo at a parole hearing.
 According to Donald Frankos, a fellow inmate at Auburn, Gallo was "articulate and had excellent verbal skills, being able to describe gouging a man's guts out with the same eloquent ease that he used when discussing classical literature."

 In May 1968, while Gallo was still in prison, his brother Larry died of cancer.